 - Depressive Disorder Due to Another Medical Condition

 - Unspecified Depressive Disorder

 Depression Treatment Can Help

-Treatment for depression and bipolar disorder might take various forms, each of which is dependent upon the etiology or cause.
+Treatment for major depression and bipolar disorder might take various forms, each of which is dependent upon the etiology or cause.
 The various modalities of treatment might include psychodynamic psychotherapy, cognitive-behavior therapy (CBT), family therapy, group therapy, mindfulness techniques and trauma treatment such as EMDR.
 In some cases, medication is an option; in some situations, it is mandatory.
 Dr. Winter, at times, may refer out for medication as well as other therapies such as neuro-feedback, somatic therapy or energy work.
-Regardless, it is important to address the emotional, physiological (body), cognitive and behavioral aspects.
-In cases where the is a strong genetic or physical component, therapy can provide a strong support and coping strategies.
+Regardless, it is important to address the emotional, physiological (body), cognitive (CBT) and behavioral aspects.
+In cases where the is a strong genetic or physical component, treatment for depression can provide a strong support and coping strategies.

 Treatment for Bipolar Disorder Can Help